link422/F24_Team3_TennisBallCollector/Reports/Detailed Design.md

 ## Overview of Proposed Solution

 The proposed solution of the Power Subsystem is focusing on powering the Raspberry Pi, RC wheels, Display systems, sensors, and vibration motors that are all connected to the Tennis ball Collector.
 The Raspberry Pi must be placed on the main body of the collector on a stable surface, so the vibrations do not mess with the connections coming from the Pi.
-The wired connections for the Pi will be sorted in a way that makes issues easy to detect.
-The battery connected into the Pi will have a secure casing as well to not allow loose wires to affect the machines desired output.
-The second 11.1V Lipo Battery will have testers set in place such as a battery tester [4]to ensure there is no overflow of power going into the motors.
-All testing will be done before it is installed onto the machine for ease of testing, after connections are made correctly it will then be installed on the machine with the same connections as before.
+The power supply for the Raspberry Pi will come from a 12 Volt battery that will be connected through a step down convertor to allow the neccessary 5 volts.
+The 12 volt battery will also send 12 volts to the motor drivers controlling the wheels of the design.
+The LCD will allow
+The Vibration motors
+The Sensors

 ## Interface with Other Subsystems